ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 [x] - check for duplicate routes
 [ ] - Render the file and write it
 [x] - switch site-page to index-page in heades
-[ ] - Rename existing RouteContext to HeaderContext to reflect that it's just
+[x] - Rename existing RouteContext to HeaderContext to reflect that it's just
-      used internally to build the SourcePageHeader
+      used internally to build the SourcePageHeader [x] - Move HeaderContext into Header
-[ ] - Move HeaderContext into Header and rename SourcePageHeader to
+[ ] - Rename SourcePageHeader to SourcePageContext
-      SourcePageContext
 [ ] - Flesh out the variables that will be available to a rendering page.
 [ ] - If there isn't a page identifying as the index, then have a boiler plate
       one with no content; i.e. just run the template for the index.